ryantd42/NY-Legislative-Git/2023/A4905B-2023/bill.md

   ___________

- Introduced  by  M.  of  A.  O'DONNELL  --  read once and referred to the Committee on Tourism, Parks, Arts and Sports Development
+ Introduced  by  M.  of  A.  O'DONNELL  --  read once and referred to the Committee on Tourism, Parks, Arts and Sports Development --  recommit- ted to the Committee on Tourism, Parks, Arts and Sports Development in accordance  with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

- AN ACT to amend the parks, recreation and historic preservation law  and the  general  municipal  law, in relation to farmers' markets in state and local parks
+ AN  ACT to amend the parks, recreation and historic preservation law, in relation to farmers' markets in state and local parks

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: